CemraJC/smart-autocurtains/README.md

 Once a motion is canceled, a subsequent motion will pick back up from where the curtains currently are.

+Note that, since this system is designed to be flexible, remote performance is not always as good as if it was a native system.

 ## Using the on-board buttons